Here’s an article we found that may be helpful while traveling

 …seek medical

-if you experience signs
+attention if you experience signs

 of dehydration, such as dizziness or dry mouth.